 Step 1.
 Introduce Yourself and the Subject

-I think it's also important that you introduce yourself.
+It's also important that you introduce yourself.
 I'll usually try to include at least a brief one-liner that establishes my knowledge on the subject.

 Step 2.
-Give the Presentation a "Why"
+Give the Presentation About Education a "Why"

 To establish and hold that attention, you've got to show the audience the potential of following your advice and techniques.